Tykky/Raytracer/Documentation/testing.md

 ### CameraTest

 Camera is tested with pre-calculated values.
-Fov, aspect ratio, origin and pointat position are set to predefiend values.
+Fov, aspect ratio, origin and pointAt position are set to predefiend values.
 Then it is tested that camera returns correct rays for center and corners of the screen.

 ### LambertianTest